 - Educational needs which the school is not able to meet satisfactorily

-Written communication will delineate the reasons for the Academic Probation placement and will clearly state student goals.
+During the period of Probation, efforts will be made to address academic or behavioral difficulties, and parent conferences will take place.
+Written communication will delineate the reasons for the Probation placement and will clearly state student goals.